blapid/llcpp/README.md

 - Synchronous: No independant state, when call returns the line has been written.
 May add async features in the future.
 - Caveat: Output is *not* textual.
 See [this](#not-textual).
 Parser written in python is implemented and will output the textual log.
 - Caveat: Requires C++17.
 Tested on Clang 5.0.1 (Ubuntu) and Clang 900 (MacOS).
+- Caveat: Requires a user-defined string literal GNU extension (`template<tpyename CharT, CharT...
+Chars> operator""`).
+Can be substituted with macro magic such as [this](https://github.com/irrequietus/typestring) if needed.

 ## Not Textual?!

 Yeah!
 Outputting textual logs is one of those "hidden" constrainsts/assumptions that no one talks about.
 If you think about it, you hardly ever read your logs directly.
 They're usually pulled and aggregated from your servers and go through a whole pipeline, adding a parser is no big deal.

 Once you free yourself from this constraint, it's possible to implement a logging framework thats even faster than the current state of the art.
 How much faster you ask?
 See the [benchmarks](#benchmarks).

 ## Benchmarks

 Make sure you read [my post]() on benchmarking logging frameworks to get the whole story.

 The following benchmark were run on Ubuntu 16.04.03.
 Compiled with Clang 5.0.1 with `--std=c++1z -flto -O3` flags. `/tmp` is mounted on an SSD. llcpp is presented with both timestamp prefix and date/time prefix (which is slower due to `localtime()`).

-#### 1 Thread Logging To `/tmp`
+### 1 Thread Logging To `/tmp`

 |Logger|     50th|     75th|     90th|     99th|   99.9th|    Worst|  Average |       Total Time (seconds)|
 |:----:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:---------------:|